NikhilSDate/FastGDPJEI/readme.md

 #### Interpretation
 An `Interpretation` object contains the instance variables `points`, `lines`, and `circles`. `points` is a list of instances of the `Point` class.
 `lines` and `circles` are both dictionaries.
 Each key in `lines` is the ID of a line (used to refer to that line in point properties) and the corresponding value is that line in Hesse normal form.
-Each key in `circles` is the ID of a circle and the corresponding value of the circle specfied in the (x, y, r) format where (x, y) are the coordinates of the center and r is the radius
+Each key in `circles` is the ID of a circle and the corresponding value of the circle specified in the (x, y, r) format where (x, y) are the coordinates of the center and r is the radius

 #### Point
 Iterating over interpretation in a for loop will yield the points in the interpretation one at a time.